Ashok Banker: Journalism

 Ashok Banker worked as a freelance journalist and columnist for several years, for publications such as The Times of India and Outlook magazine.
 He was also a reviewer and commentator on contemporary Indian literature, an essayist, literary critic and reviewer.

 Literary contribution

 Banker is a contemporary Indian novelist.
 His work has been included in anthologies such as The Vintage Book of Modern Indian Literature and The Picador Book of Modern Indian Literature.
 His novel Vertigo, published in 1992, was praised by critics and readers including the late Dom Moraes.

 Crime fiction

 Banker has published in several genres, including crime thrillers.
-His Kali Rising is a contemporary radical feminist thriller series featuring only women protagonists.
+His Kali Rising books is a contemporary radical feminist thriller series featuring only women protagonists.
 The first book, Blood Red Sari, was launched at the Tata Literature Live! literary festival in Mumbai in November 2012.

 Science fiction, fantasy and horror

 His Gods of War was released by Penguin in 2009.